jss367/jss367.github.io/_drafts/synology_nas.md

 synology

-synology drive
+Use Synology Drive

+## Location

+You'll have files in `/Users/julius/Library/CloudStorage/SynologyDrive-Mac`

+Note that the Library folder is hidden by default

+## Backups

 turn off versions, do snapshots instead

-You'll have files in /Users/julius/Library/CloudStorage/SynologyDrive-Mac

-The Library folder is hidden by default

-You'll also have files in /Users/julius/SynologyDrive, and the logo matches

-This has disk_usage

-These do not sync!!!!
-You don't want this